Recoverability of Ancestral Recombination Graph Topologies: Supplementary Material

-This section presents the recursion equations for the probability of fully recovering the ARG topology.
+This section presents the recursion equations for the probability of the ARG being a galled tree and recoverable, conditional on $R$ recombinations.
 If a uniform mutation rate along the genome is assumed, with total mutation rate $\theta /2$ and a breakpoint at position $z \in [0,1]$; then type $A$ mutations occur at rate $\theta_A/2 := z \cdot \theta/2$ and type $B$ with rate $\theta_B/2 := (1-z) \cdot \theta/2$.
 It should be noted that the specific placement of the mutation within each locus does not matter.

 For the sake of clarity, the subscript indices are contracted so that only those changing at each step are shown.
-For instance, and $\Tilde{p}^{n_0,n_l,n_f+1,r}$ indicates that none of the recombinant states have changed.
+For instance,